mrowazet/RfidPlayer/README.txt

 Push Play/Pause button to select Automatic mode - LED color is blue.
 Push MasterProgrammer button to select Manual mode - LED color is magenta.

-In Automatic mode you will be pleased to scan card one by one.
+In Automatic mode you will be asked to scan card one by one.
 First card will be encoded with track number 1, next one with track number 2 and so on (same as in configuration without PC connection).
 Double beep sound is generated when number is written on card.